 This template shall be completed on the basis of Solvency II valuation, i.e. written premiums are defined as the premiums due to be received by the undertaking in the period (as defined in Article 1(11) of Delegated Regulation (EU) 2015/35).

-All references to technical provisions address technical provisions after application of Long Term Guarantee measures and transitionals.
+All references to technical provisions address technical provisions after application of Long-term Guarantee measures and transitionals.

 The calculation of MCR combines a linear formula with a floor of 25 % and a cap of 45 % of the SCR.
 The MCR is subject to an absolute floor depending on the nature of the undertaking (as defined in Article 129 (1) (d) of Directive 2009/138/EC).